dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2022](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2022): Do not ignore return value

-Return values should not be ignored from methods annotated with System.Diagnostics.CodeAnalysis.DoNotIgnoreAttribute.
+Return values should not be ignored from methods annotated with 'System.Diagnostics.CodeAnalysis.DoNotIgnoreAttribute'.

 |Item|Value|
 |-|-|